-If you love sports, TV, or movies, a streaming VPN is the perfect tool for getting access to more content.
-You can use the best VPN to access regional services like BBC iPlayer and Peacock overseas, get the best price on pay-per-view sporting events, and even use sites you pay for like Hulu outside of your home country.
+A streaming VPN is the perfect tool for getting access to more content worldwide.
+You can use the best VPN to access regional services like BBC iPlayer and Peacock overseas, get the best price on pay-per-view sporting events – or even, for example, watch the Tokyo Olympics for free – and use sites you pay for like Hulu outside of your home country.

-A good example is It's Always Sunny in Philadelphia, which is available on Netflix In the UK, but is a Hulu exclusive in the US.
-A streaming VPN can change your location, allowing you to watch the show on Netflix.
+A good example is the black comedy It's Always Sunny in Philadelphia, which is available on Netflix In the UK, but is a Hulu exclusive in the US.
+A streaming VPN can change your location, allowing you to watch the show on Netflix in America.

 The opposite is also true.
 If you're abroad, you won't be able to watch services like Hulu, ESPN, or BBC iPlayer outside your home country.
 A streaming VPN can make it seem like you're right back at home, no matter where you've traveled to.